-The trustee board has seen a number of changes in 2022/23 as long-serving trustees from the legacy organisations have stood down.
-Succession planning has been in place to recruit and assimilate new board members, particularly a new treasurer.

-Some trustee vacancies will allow the recruitment of trustees for the Slough area in 2023/24.
+The trustee board has seen a number of changes in 2023/24 due to trustees' other commitments.
+Succession planning has been in place to recruit and assimilate new board members, especially for the Slough area.
+Some trustee vacancies will allow the recruitment of another trustee for the Slough area in 2024/25.